 RK is a trailblazer in building information modeling (BIM) technology.
 BIM empowers us to create project solutions that can be constructed with minimal change orders and maximum efficiency.
-Our CAD department is home to nearly 50 experts that offer over 300 years of combined experience.
-Our BIM experts can look beyond the computer screen and into the field to more effectively run clash detection and anticipate conflicts before they materialize on-site, ultimately providing you with the most effective solutions.
+Our CAD department is home to nearly 40 experts that can look beyond the computer screen and into the field to more effectively run clash detection and anticipate conflicts before they materialize on-site, ultimately providing you with the most effective solutions.

 Our use of BIM was featured in an AutoDesk client success story about how we used innovative CAD solutions in our work on the Denver International Airport.
 Autodesk invited a few of our experts to teach at their annual event, and we’re an Autodesk Industry Target Account, which gives us direct access to their developers so that we can collaboratively customize software to specific project requirements.

 Click to learn more about the state-of-the art software RK uses :

 AutoCAD Architecture/MEP is our primary design tool.
 We take advantage of many of its built-in parametric objects as well as its project management functionality.

 AutoDesk Fabrication software is an add-on for AutoCAD that lets us lay out systems using real-world parameters that accurately reflect what’s ultimately going to be installed in the field.
 After generating our building information model, we use the MAP software to generate shop drawings and send data directly to the RK shop for production of precise parts.
 This software also exports the data needed to accurately place products where they have been virtually coordinated and ensure seamless installation in the field.

 Navis is used by contractors, subcontractors and related trades to coordinate layouts and mitigate installation conflicts in the field.
 This pre-planning saves time, money and resources by eliminating the burden of working around existing conditions after fabrication or installation.